 In 2021, I wrote a book - a book about a Trek that my father took with another man in 1956 through the wilderness of Northern British Columbia.
-After reading the book that I had published, called "Following the Telegraph Trail - a Trek of a Lifetime", my friend Roberta said “Being forced off the raft is what saved their lives.
+It is called "Following the Telegraph Trail - A Trek of a Lifetime".
+After reading the book that I had published, my friend Roberta said “Being forced off the raft is what saved their lives.
 For that crisis pushed them into the direction of rescue.”

 As I considered her words, I realized that they were true.

 If they had continued along the planned route, by crossing the final river and continuing on the trail, they would never have found the way - with a lack of food and winter closing in, plus other obstacles that they didn't know about.

 If they had stayed on the raft and carried on down the river, they would have ended up south of the only lake that late in the year where there were still other people who could help them.
 Without a source of food, they would have starved to death, long before they could have been found and rescued, since no one knew where to look for them.

 When they were forced off the raft, they were forced into chaos, into a crisis.
 In the crisis, the two men weighed their options and were forced to decide on a new path, one of moving south on the west side of the river, toward a lake that my father had seen on the map.
 He knew they needed help sooner than they expected.
 From his previous knowledge of the region they were in, he knew that the chance of finding anyone who could help them at that time would be near a lake.
 When the two men followed the new path that they were pushed toward, which was now clearly their only choice, they were indeed rescued.

 Moral of this insight, when finding yourself in a crisis or chaos, look for how the universe is redirecting you to a better result.

 Another insight is that the two men were no longer in agreement.
 One man wanted to continue.

 The other man had had enough and wanted to stop following the Trail and head out to safety.